Energy Assistance Program (LIHEAP)

-June 3, 2013 - Summer Cooling Assistance Program begins, if funds are available
+June 5, 2017 - Summer Program activities begin, if funds are available

 The Indiana Home Energy Assistance Program, commonly known as State EAP, began on October 1, 2012.
 This program is funded by the multi-state mortgage settlement through the Attorney General’s Office.
 This program will provide homeowners with utility and crisis assistance toward their primary heating source.